SAP-samples/cloud-extension-s4hana-cloud-business-process/README.md

 ![georel](./documentation/images/georel.jpg)

+## ⚠ ARCHIVED - NO MAINTENANCE ⚠

+📢 **Please be aware that with tool is no longer maintained and the repository is archived**

 ## Description

 Extend SAP S/4HANA Cloud on the SAP Business Technology Platform using state of the art methodologies and technologies.
 Put an event-driven architecture into action and use the Cloud Application Programming Model (CAP) building on S/4 events and SAP Event Mesh as event broker.